-- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultations with children e.g. through questionnaires, participation in antibullying activity, asking children to report whether they feel safe in the school. - Ensure that all children know they can access a trained adult in the school whom they can approach if they are worried or in difficulty. - Ensure all staff are supported to make reasonable judgements about when it may be appropriate to use physical contact with a learner or child to guide them with their learning or protect them from injury. - Include safeguarding across the curriculum, including PSHE (KS1 and KS2), PSED (EYFS) opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to - Include regular consultations with children e.g. through questionnaires, participation in anti-bullying activity, asking children to report whether they feel safe in the school. - Ensure that all children know they can access a trained adult in the school whom they can approach if they are worried or in difficulty. - Ensure all staff are supported to make reasonable judgements about when it may be appropriate to use physical contact with a learner or child to guide them with their learning or protect them from injury. - Include safeguarding across the curriculum, including PSHE, PSED (EYFS) opportunities which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
 In particular this will include anti-bullying work, online-safety, accessing emergency services and road safety.
 Also focused work in Year R to ensure they are ready for the transition to KS1 learning and Year 6 to prepare for transition to secondary school and more personal safety/independent travel.
-It is also recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special education needs or disabilities.

-- Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/ Misandry, homophobia, biphobia and sexual violence and sexual harassment. - Ensure all staff are aware of school guidance for their use of mobile technology and social media and have discussed safeguarding issues around the use of mobile technologies and their associated risks. - Ensure all staff are the aware of the appropriate use of mobile technology for taking and storing images of children in EYFS for use in their secure, online journals. - Ensure that EYFS and KS1 children can be provided with a healthy snack and a balance and nutritious lunch.
-We will also ensure we obtain information about any special dietary requirements and food allergies, along with any special health requirements ahead of the children starting in the school. - Fresh drinking water will be available and accessible to children at all times.
+And in Key Stage 4 for transition into college.
+It is also recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special education needs or disabilities. - Provide preventative education by creating a culture of zero tolerance for sexism, misogyny/ Misandry, homophobia, biphobia and sexual violence and sexual harassment. - Ensure all staff are aware of school guidance for their use of mobile technology and social media and have discussed safeguarding issues around the use of mobile technologies and their associated risks. - Ensure all staff are aware of the appropriate use of mobile technology for taking and storing images of children. - Ensure children can be provided with a healthy snack and a balanced and nutritious lunch.
+We will also ensure we obtain information about any special dietary requirements and food allergies, along with any special health requirements ahead of the children starting in the school. - Fresh drinking water will be available and accessible to children.